CyberSecuriTim/ad-configuration/README.md

      ![image](https://github.com/user-attachments/assets/4d00bdc3-0f74-4af1-8585-6369e7e6e038)

    - Now simply select "Review + create"
+       - The portal may produce an error initially, just return to the "Basics" tab then click "Review and create" again then the validation should be passed.
    - Once the validation has been passed, click "Create"

-  - OPTIONAL but recommended VM hardening step: Once the VM has been successfully deployed, access its network settings and select the RDP rule within the VM's network security group inbound port rules.
+  - OPTIONAL but RECOMMENDED VM hardening step: Once the VM has been successfully deployed, access its network settings and select the RDP rule within the VM's network security group inbound port rules.
       - Then change the source IP addresses that are allowed to establish an RDP connection to the VM via port 3389 from any ip address on the internet to only known addresses (either an individual IP address or a range of known IP addresses)